Simplicial Approximation of Deforming 3D Spaces for Visualizing Fusion Plasma Simulation Data

-\section{Introduction}
+\firstsection{Introduction}

-\IEEEPARstart{S}{cience} applications often involve spacetime that is constantly changing.
-For example, the cosmos evolved from a dense matter and expanded to today's universe with sparsely distributed galaxies~\cite{takle2012case, woodring2011situ}.
-In the general theory of relativity, distortions of spacetime are created by mass and energy~\cite{dirac1996general}.
-In fluid dynamics, fluid parcels may be rotated, translated, compressed, and expanded, driven by flow transport~\cite{dutta2016situ, koehler2011vortex}.
-Likewise, in electrodynamics, electromagnetic fields deform infinitesimal volumes of particle parcels~\cite{altenbach2016inelastic}.
+Fusion energy research, particularly in plasma physics, seeks to achieve sustained nuclear fusion by controlling high-temperature plasma, demanding a deep understanding of the complex dynamics involved~\cite{han2022sustained,linke2019challenges,miyamoto2005plasma}.
+The X-Point Included Gyrokinetic Code (XGC) simulates plasma behavior in fusion devices such as tokamaks and stellarators, which use magnetic fields to confine plasma within a torus geometry~\cite{chang2006integrated,d2017fusion}.
+In tokamaks, the magnetic field follows a uniform confinement around the torus (\Cref{fig:teaser} (a) upper), while stellarators use more intricate, twisted magnetic fields to stabilize the plasma (\Cref{fig:teaser} (a) lower)~\cite{xu2016general}.
+In both configurations, plasma moves along helical magnetic field lines, leading to complex deformation patterns of physical quantities like temperature and density~\cite{helander2012stellarator}.
+In XGC simulation data, science variables are modeled on 2D triangular meshes along the toroidal dimension (\Cref{fig:teaser} (b))~\cite{xgc_mesh}.
+As a result, both the symmetrical field of the tokamak and the twisted geometry of the stellarator form deforming 3D spaces.

-In our observation, to date, \emph{deforming spacetime} is either overlooked or induces high complexity in scientific visualization.
-In the former case, physical insights between discrete timesteps are ignored because usually the time-varying data are visualized only at discrete timesteps.
-In the latter case, deforming spacetime challenges visualization and analysis tasks.
-For example, nonlinear physics-driven interpolation incurs prohibitively high computational costs in visualization tasks such as volume rendering: interpolating science variables (e.g., density and temperature) in tokamak fusion plasma\footnotemark~requires tracing streamlines in a magnetic field~\cite{white2017theory}.
+In our observation, to date, deforming space is either overlooked or induces high complexity in scientific visualization.
+In the former case, physical insights between discrete samples are ignored because usually the deforming data are visualized only at these discrete planes.
+In the latter case, deforming space challenges visualization and analysis tasks.
+For example, magnetic-line-following interpolation incurs prohibitively high computational costs in visualization tasks such as volume rendering: interpolating science variables (e.g., density and temperature) in fusion plasma requires tracing streamlines in a magnetic field~\cite{white2017theory}.
 Furthermore, such a nonlinear interpolation basis makes it even more difficult for root-finding tasks, such as extracting isosurfaces where the interpolated value equals a given value and finding critical points where interpolated vector field values vanish.
-Later sections will refer to the interpolation and root-finding processes as \emph{forward} and \emph{inverse approximations}, respectively, as we further motivate visualization with deforming spacetime.
+Later sections will refer to the interpolation and root-finding processes as \emph{forward} and \emph{inverse approximations}, respectively, as we further motivate visualization with deforming space.